36 Quirky plant pot ideas you’ll love

 23. Old drawer

-If you own an old drawer piece that you no longer want to use, you can use it as a planter for your flowers, just like this teal metal drawer.
+Or, if you own an old drawer piece that you don’t want to use anymore, you can repurpose them as a planter for your flowers, just like this teal metal drawer.

 Wall planter ideas

 Got a blank wall in your garden?
-Maximise all that vertical space by hanging plants!
-Here are some ideas on how you can hang your greenery.
+Maximise the vertical space it offers by hanging plants!
+Here are some ideas on how you can hang them.

 24. Metal rod hanger